hiromu/robust_audio_ae/README.md

 # Robust Audio Adversarial Example for a Physical Attack

-This repository includes the implementation of our paper [Robust Audio Adversarial Example for a Physical Attack](https://arxiv.org/abs/1810.11793).
+This repository includes the implementation of our paper: [Robust Audio Adversarial Example for a Physical Attack](https://www.ijcai.org/proceedings/2019/741).

+You can find generated examples at [our project page](https://yumetaro.info/projects/audio-ae/).

 ## Usage